wkdgmr/wkdmod/README.md

 - **WEAPONS EXPERT** (unlocked at Lvl 40) All classes gain access to splash damage on all melee weapons and barehanded.

 **[HELLFIRE ONLY]**
-- The following oils can now drop in singleplayer and multiplayer: Oil of Imperviousness, Oil of Death, Oil of Skill, *Oil of Permanence (10% Chance of Success)
+- The following OILS can now drop in SINGLEPLAYER and MULTIPLAYER:
-*Low chances of dropping in Hell difficulty from mobs that can drop QLVL 40 or higher, and a set 10% chance to drop from Hell Nakrul specifically.
-When the Oil of Permanence fails, it will simply act like an Oil of Fortitude.
+  - Oil of Imperviousness QLVL 10 / 50% Chance of Success / Acts like Hardening on Fail
+  - Oil of Skill QLVL 10
+  - Oil of Permanence QLVL 40 / 10% Chance of Success / Acts like Fortitude on Fail
+  - Oil of Death QLVL 10 / 50% Chance of Success / Acts like Sharpening on Fail
 - Buffed Nakrul drops slightly (drops 7 items) and Hell Nakrul now has a 10% chance to drop an Oil of Permanence.
 - Buffed Defiler Drops (drops 4 items)
 - Monk is now buffed when wearing Unique, Medium, and Light Armor.
 However receives a debuff when wearing non-Unique Heavy Armor (same as Bard).